Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential: Well defined dynamics

 \subsection{Self-adjoint realization of $H_\varepsilon$}

-The Hamiltonian $H_\varepsilon$ has a particular structure explained in a general framework in Appendix \ref{se.comsa}. \\ Let $V$ be a real-valued Lebesgue measurable function a.e. finite satisfying assumptions (A\ref{eq.hypsym}) and (A\ref{eq.hypbd}).
+The Hamiltonian $H_\varepsilon$ has a particular structure explained in a general framework in Appendix \ref{se.comsa}. \\ Let $V$ be a real-valued Lebesgue measurable function a.e. finite and satisfying the assumptions (A\ref{eq.hypsym}) and (A\ref{eq.hypbd}).
 The multiplication operator

 with its natural domain $\D(V_\varepsilon^{(n)})=\{\Psi\in L^2_s(\rz^{dn}): V_\varepsilon^{(n)} \Psi\in L^2_s(\rz^{dn})\}$ is self-adjoint on $L^2_s(\rz^{dn})$ as well as the differential operator

 Therefore, according to Appendix \ref{se.comsa}